Mistry-Rohan/Diabetes-EDA/README.md

 # Diabetes-EDA
 This repository contains EDA on Diabetes Dataset.
 Along with EDA, Logistic Regression and Random Forest Models are applied and compared as well for prediction purpose.

+The repository includes the dataset file named "diabetes.csv" and the analysis python file name "rohan_041081134".

 Problem Statement:

 One of the widespread health conditions globally is diabetes, with a growing number of individuals affected.
 The precise origin of diabetes remains unknown, though scientists theorize that a combination of environmental factors, lifestyle choices, and genetic predisposition plays a substantial role in its development.